m-barthelemy/vpn-webauth/README.md

   - `VPNWA_MFAISSUER`: Name that appears on the users authenticator app or TouchID/Physical key prompt.
 Default: `VPN`.
   - `VPNWA_MFAOTP`: Whether to enable OTP token authrntication after OAuth2 login.
 Default: `true`.
     > NOTE: This is not related to Google 2FA.
 By default Google will only require 2FA if your organization enforces it, and it will remember a device/browser for a very long time.
 This option adds a mandatory 2FA verifications upon each login, independently from your Google settings.
 Your users will have to register a new 2FA entry in their favorite authenticator app when using this web authentication for the first time.
-  - `VPNWA_MFATOUCHID`: Whether to enable Apple TouchID/FaceID strong authentication after OAuth2 login, if a compatible device is detected.
+  - `VPNWA_MFATOUCHID`: Whether to enable Apple TouchID/FaceID and Windows Hello biometrics authentication after OAuth2 login, if a compatible device is detected.
 Default: `true`.
-    > With compatible Apple devices and operating systems, this is certainly the fastest, most convenient and most secure additional authentication.
+    > With compatible devices and operating systems, this is certainly the fastest, most convenient and most secure additional authentication.
-    > If they choose this option, users will be prompted to identify using their fingerprint or face.
-This feature complies with the definiton of "Something you are" of the authentication factors.
+    > This feature complies with the definiton of "Something you are" of the common three authentication factors.
-    > NOTE: This feature is available in MacOS >= 11.x and iOS >= 14.x.
-The option will be shown to the user if a compatible OS is detected through the User Agent value.
-This does not guarantee that the user will have the required hardware (laptop or desktop device without TouchID, or TouchID/FaceID not setup by the user).
+    > NOTE: TouchID/FaceID feature is available in MacOS >= 11.x and iOS >= 14.x.
+The option will only be shown to the user if a compatible OS is detected.
   - `VPNWA_MFAWEBAUTHN`: Whether to enable strong authentication using security devices such as Fido keys after OAuth2 login.
 Default: `true`.

   - `VPNWA_LOGOURL`: Add your organization logo on top of the webapp pages.
 Optional.